-Rationale for Recommendations 25.5: In support of security and stability, and in light of the fact that IDN variants are considered to essentially be identical, the Working Group believes that IDN variant TLDs must only be allowed if labels are allocated to or registered by the same entity.
-To the extent that the TLD were to change hands at any point after delegation, the IDN variants TLDs must linked contractually, which should be considered a persistent requirement (e.g., this would inpact gTLD registry transition procedures, including EBERO).
-In reviewing the draft final recommendations, some limited discussion took place regarding how an applicant would be able to seek to obtain allocatable IDN variants, for both existing IDN gTLDs and new IDN gTLDs.
+Rationale for Recommendations 25.5: In support of security and stability, and in light of the fact that variant TLDs are considered to essentially be identical, the Working Group believes that variant TLDs must be operated by the same registry operator and must have the same back-end registry service provider if delegated.
+In its discussion regarding whether variants must have the same back-end registry service provider, the Working Group noted ICANN org’s Recommendations for Managing IDN Variant Top-Level Domains, which state: “For feasible and consistent implementation of these requirements, the same back-end registry service provider, if applicable, must be employed for operating all the activated IDN variant TLDs by the registry operator.”.
+To the extent that the TLD were to change hands at any point after delegation, the variant TLDs must remain linked contractually, which should be considered a persistent requirement (e.g., this would inpact gTLD registry transition procedures, including EBERO).
+In reviewing the draft final recommendations, some limited discussion took place regarding how an applicant would be able to seek to obtain allocatable variant TLDs, for both existing gTLDs and new gTLDs.
 In the ICANN Org paper referenced above, Section 3.3.1 recommends that the application process and fee apply to variant labels, similar to any gTLD label, which is consistent and furthers the principle of conservative allocation of variants.
-However, some Working Group members believe that allocatable IDN variants should be made available to IDN gTLD registry operators and applicants, with only limited procedures and costs in place.
-As these deliberations arose late in the Working Group’s life cycle, the group elected to only recommend the “same entity” principle for IDN variants but refrained from providing recommendations on how IDN variants can be obtained.
+However, some Working Group members believe that allocatable variant TLDs should be made available to IDN gTLD registry operators and applicants, with only limited procedures and costs in place.
+As these deliberations arose late in the Working Group’s life cycle, the group elected to only recommend the “same entity” principle for variant TLDs but refrained from providing recommendations on how variant TLDs can be obtained.
 The Working Group notes that the GNSO Council initiated an IDN Scoping Team, which delivered its Final Report to the Council in February of 2020.
-At the time of this writing, the GNSO Council has convened a small team to prepare a draft charter and an Expedited Policy Development Process (EPDP) initiation request, in advance of potentially initiating an EPDP specifically focused on IDNs and in particular, IDN variants.
+At the time of this writing, the GNSO Council has convened a small team to prepare a draft charter and an Expedited Policy Development Process (EPDP) initiation request, in advance of potentially initiating an EPDP specifically focused on IDNs and in particular, variant TLDs.

-Rationale for Recommendations 25.6-25.8: For similar reasons as indicated in the rationale for Recommendation 25.5 (i.e., security and stability, that IDN variants should be considered as identical), the Working Group believes that second-level IDN variants should only be allocated (or reserved for allocation) to the same registrant.
+Rationale for Recommendations 25.6-25.8: For similar reasons as indicated in the rationale for Recommendation 25.5 (i.e., security and stability, that variant TLDs should be considered as identical), the Working Group believes that second-level variants labels should only be allocated (or reserved for allocation) to the same registrant.
 This applies both when it is a certain second-level label under multiple variant IDN TLDs (e.g., s1 under {t1, t1v1, …}, e.g., s1.t1 and s1.t1v1) and variants at the second-level derived from the registry operator’s approved IDN table (e.g., all allocatable second-level labels {s1, s1v1, …} under all allocated variant TLD labels {t1, t1v1, …}).
 However, the Working Group, in taking note of public comments received from the SSAC, agrees that second-level variants should not be required to behave exactly the same.
 Ensuring that second-level domains behave the same has not been found to be technically feasible in the DNS.
 In addition, there are practical reasons for second-level variants to not be the same (e.g., Simplified and Traditional Chinese second-level variants could have the content on the respective web pages available in Simplified or Traditional Chinese, consistent with the DNS label).

 c.
 New issues raised in deliberations since publication of the Initial Report, if applicable.